UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 When asked to select a mirror, pick one at a location close to where you live for faster downloads.

-> Note that you cannot use RStudio for this step because it will not be able to find the jupyter installation.
+> **Note:** You cannot use RStudio for this step because it will not be able to find the jupyter installation.
 R from terminal will since the correct PATH for jupyter is set when the terminal is launched.

 To see if you were successful, try running JupyterLab and check if you have a working R kernel.
 To launch the JupyterLab type the following in the terminal: